rust-lang/book/2018-edition/src/ch10-02-traits.md

 }
 ```

 As you will see in Chapter 17, it is not always possible to use trait objects.
-The enum trick usually works though; but it takes much effort and is not easy to new Rust users.
+The enum trick usually works though; but it takes much effort and is not easy
+to new Rust users.
 However, this is the best we can have right now.
-A

 ### Fixing the `largest` Function with Trait Bounds